Photon1c/tropicalbirdsim/README.md

 ## 📄 License

-[Your chosen license]
+MIT

 ## 🤝 Contributing

 Feel free to submit issues and enhancement requests!

 ---
-Made with ❤️ in the tropics using Three.js and Ammo.js
+Made with ❤️ in the tropics using Three.js and Cursor IDE